kant2002/SqlMarshal/README.md

 ## Performance

-Now I only hope (becasue no measurements yet) that performance would be on par with [Dapper](https://github.com/StackExchange/Dapper) or better.
+Now I only hope (because no measurements yet) that performance would be on par with [Dapper](https://github.com/StackExchange/Dapper) or better.
 At least right now generated code is visible and can be reason about.

 ## DbConnection examples